 albania vs croatia cost beaches and real logistics 3

+The catamaran from Split to Hvar takes about an hour and costs roughly $12 each way.
 Albania demands a different travel mentality entirely.
-The country’s informal minibus network — furgons — operates without printed timetables.
-You find them by asking locals, arriving at a designated dirt lot on the edge of town, or listening for a van driver shouting “Saranda!
+You find a furgon by asking locals, arriving at a designated dirt lot on the edge of town, or listening for a van driver shouting “Saranda!
 Saranda!” from a window on a dusty highway shoulder.
 They leave when they’re full.
-The fare is $5 to $6 for most coastal routes.

 The drive between Dubrovnik and Saranda is 325 miles (523 km) — but plan for over 10 hours.
-The route crosses multiple border checkpoints, climbs into the mountains, and includes stretches where overtaking on blind corners is a normal practice for local drivers.
+The route crosses multiple border checkpoints, climbs into the mountains, and includes stretches where overtaking on blind corners is normal practice for local drivers.
 Check your rental insurance before picking up a car in Albania; many European rental agreements specifically exclude the country.

 Transit cost comparison at a glance: